top of page

 4 Types of Confidence You Need To Know About Yourself

-One day on my way to work, one of my employees commented on the level of confidence that she saw in me but aspired to own.
+One day on my way to work, an employee remarked on the confidence she observed in me and wished to possess herself.

-She shared, “She [me] is so well put together with her heels and her purse walking down the sidewalk, one day I want to be like her”.
-The level of admiration was pure sweetness to my ears.
-In her eyes, I stood out because I expelled a level of confidence in my strut that set me apart from the crowd walking alongside me.
-How amazing is that feeling?
+She expressed, “She [me] is so well put together with her heels and her purse walking down the sidewalk.
+One day, I want to be like her.”
+The admiration was music to my ears.
+To her, I stood out because I exuded a level of confidence in my stride that distinguished me from those walking beside me.
+How incredible is that feeling?

-But little did she know, and learned later on…that the time she saw a confident woman walking down a sidewalk, was the very same moment I was walking down with a handbag full of drowning things inside because my water bottle spilled.
+Little did she know, and something she discovered later, was that the moment she saw a confident woman strolling down the sidewalk, I was actually walking with a handbag filled with soaked items because my water bottle had leaked.

-As I walked, my handbag was literally dripping water from its base, leaving a faint trail of water spots behind me.
-My personal belongings were swimming inside my purse!
+As I made my way, water was literally dripping from the bottom of my handbag, leaving a faint trail of spots behind me.
+My personal items were practically swimming inside my purse!

-During that moment, I was on a mission to get to the office as quickly as possible to stop the flood inside my bag from ruining my belongings.
-Showing or feeling confident was nowhere near my thoughts.
+At that time, my sole focus was to reach the office as quickly as possible to prevent the flood inside my bag from damaging my belongings.
+Feeling or appearing confident was the last thing on my mind.

-This is a very valuable scene in my story because it shows how confidence is in the eye of the beholder.
+This scene is significant in my story because it illustrates how confidence is perceived differently by each observer.

 • Visual confidence